The Legacy of the Kintetsu Buffaloes - What a Dissolved Franchise Left Behind

 Birth of the Fighting Bulls and Their Golden Era

 The predecessor of the Kintetsu Buffaloes was the Kintetsu Pearls, founded in 1949.
 Long relegated to the lower ranks of the Pacific League, they achieved their first league championship in 1979 under manager Yukio Nishimoto.
 This championship was a remarkable event in Pacific League history.
 In the 1980s, armed with a powerful lineup known as the Itemae Lineup, they grew into one of the Pacific League's premier powerhouses.
 The 1989 league championship was particularly dramatic.
 Ralph Bryant's pinch-hit walk-off grand slam in the final game of the season is remembered as one of the most dramatic moments in NPB history.
-Although Kintetsu lost to the Giants in the Japan Series, their fighting spirit was deeply etched in fans' memories.
-Despite lacking the financial resources of the Giants and Central League teams, the Kintetsu Buffaloes maintained competitiveness through unique scouting and player development, embodying the appeal of the Pacific League.
+Although Kintetsu lost to the Yomiuri in the Japan Series, their fighting spirit was deeply etched in fans' memories.
+Despite lacking the financial resources of the Yomiuri and Central League teams, the Kintetsu Buffaloes maintained competitiveness through unique scouting and player development, embodying the appeal of the Pacific League.

 Financial Difficulties and the Road to Restructuring